intelowlproject/IntelOwl/docs/source/Usage.md

 * `EmailRep`: search an email address on emailrep.io
 * `WiGLE`: Maps and database of 802.11 wireless networks, with statistics, submitted by wardrivers, netstumblers, and net huggers.
 * `CRXcavator`: scans a chrome extension against crxcavator.io
+* `ThreatFox`: ThreatFox is a free platform from abuse.ch with the goal of sharing indicators of compromise (IOCs) associated with malware with the infosec community, AV vendors and threat intelligence providers.

 #### [Additional analyzers](https://intelowl.readthedocs.io/en/develop/Advanced-Usage.html#optional-analyzers) that can be enabled per your wish.